-The five-course menu at Jacques that follows is surprisingly large for a fine gourmet restaurant, with several different hors d'oeuvres, soups,... salads, main courses, and desserts.
+The five-course menu at Jacques that follows is surprisingly large for a fine gourmet restaurant, with several different hors d'oeuvres, soups, salads, main courses, and desserts.
 The appetizers are definitely French, with escargot, duck fois gras, mussels, truffle and pistachio sausage, frog legs, salmon tartar, and shrimp cocktail on the menu the night we dined.
-I had the salmon tartar, and it was beautifully presented and delicious.
+We had the salmon tartar, and it was beautifully presented and delicious.
 Our waiter said the most popular appetizer was the escargot in puff pastry, and we did see many large bowls topped with puffed pastry pouring out of the kitchen.

 The main courses offer a real variety of seafood, chicken, and meat items all on the menu.
 Heavenly-smelling rotisserie meats such as chicken, pork loin, prime rib, and veal make the selection difficult.
-They all sounded good, and I had the free range, "black foot" chicken (the feet were removed).
+They all sounded good, and we had the free range, "black foot" chicken (the feet were removed).
 It was delicious, with an excellent herb crust.
 Other main course selections include seafood items such as shrimp, scallops, salmon, Dover sole, and Maine lobster; meat items such as grilled steak, a traditional veal stew, and a duck leg confit/sausage cassoulet (bean and tomato stew).
 What a nice menu!

 All in all, it was quite a meal, and the menu changes with the region the ship is traveling in.
 For example, the chef's "specialités de la maison" are presented each day, having been hand-selected from local markets in the ports that Marina visits.

-With no surcharge at Jacques, guests sailing on the Marina need to book early.Continue to 5 of 11 below.
+With no surcharge at Jacques, guests sailing on the Marina need to book early.

-La Reserve by Wine Spectator - Marina Wine Tastings and Dinners
+La Reserve by Wine Spectator

 The 24-person, intimate La Reserve hosts wine tastings during the day and seven-course wine pairing dinners with premium wines selected in consultation with Wine Spectator magazine editors.
 La Reserve is one of the two restaurants on the Marina with a surcharge.
-Dinners are $75 per guest plus 18 percent gratuity, with an extra charge for wines.
+Dinners are priced per guest plus 18 percent gratuity, with an extra charge for wines.
 Reservations are required.

 The Polo Grill on the Oceania Cruises' Marina is a classic steakhouse, featuring grilled steaks, lamb, seafood, and chicken.
 It is found aft on deck 14 next to Toscana and Privee.